LRomandine/servarr_upgrade_library/README.md

                         Set the Readarr host default is http://127.0.0.1:8787/ --readarr-apikey READARR_APIKEY
-                        Set the Readarr API key, required for Readarr processing --search-wait SEARCH_WAIT
+                        Set the Readarr API key, required for Readarr processing --resume-file RESUME_FILE
+                        Set resume filethat will be used, default is servarr_upgrade_library.resume --max-num-searches MAX_NUM_SEARCHES
+                        Maximum number of searches per run, default is 50 --search-wait SEARCH_WAIT
                         How many seconds to wait between searches, default is 60 --skip-warning        Skip the warning about this script running a long time